My Life Has Meaning When I Am with Children

 What have you enjoyed most about Bucharest so far?

-The architecture of the city alongside large green spaces, being able to cycle to work and drinking beer in the Old Town.
+The architecture of the city, alongside large green spaces and being able to cycle to work and drinking beer in the Old Town.

 Besides being a full-time teacher, you also coordinate the varied Girlguiding BSB school programme.
 How did you become involved in the Girlguiding movement?